“So Stephanie, exactly what happens at youth group?”

 - Setup/cleanup: Maybe all your adult leaders.
 While you get ready and put away, you could be talking about the night’s plans.

-TYPICAL YOUTH GROUP TIME FRAME:
+TYPICAL YOUTH GROUP SCHEDULE:

 - (:30>:00) (Before) Set up and pray; be ready when the first students walk in.